-The practice's website and information leaflets provided patients with information about the range of treatments available at the practice.
+The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.

 The dentist described to us the methods they used to help patients understand treatment options discussed.
-These included X-ray images and an intra-oral camera which were shown to the patient/relative to help them better understand the diagnosis and treatment.
+These included photographs, models, X-ray images and an intra-oral camera The intra-oral cameras and microscope with a camera enabled photographs to be taken of the tooth being examined or treated and shown to the patient or relative to help them better understand the diagnosis and treatment.